ippontech/blog-usa/posts/building-a-speech-enabled-application-using-twilio-and-aws-with-jhipster.md

 # Conclusion

-Building a speech-enabled application might sound difficult but with the help of Twilio and AWS it is actually a very easy duty.
-The developer experience is also very good since Twilio provides a SDK in 6 languages (Node, C#, PHP, Ruby, Python and Java) but they also provide a [REST API](https://www.twilio.com/docs/usage/api).
+Building a speech-enabled application might sound difficult but with the help of Twilio and AWS it is actually very easy.
+The developer experience is also very good since Twilio provides a SDK in 6 languages (Node, C#, PHP, Ruby, Python and Java) and they also provide a [REST API](https://www.twilio.com/docs/usage/api).
 Amazon Polly gives you a large panel of realistic voices to make your application fully international by supporting multiple languages.

 The code used in this blog post is available at [this GitHub repository](https://github.com/Falydoor/jhipster-twilio-polly) in case you want to clone a working example.